suciusergiu94/blog/_posts/work-experience/2015-09-10-job-softvision.markdown

 categories: work-experience
 ---

-I started working at [SoftVision][sv] in november 2015 after a pre-employment training / bootcamp on web technologies.
+I started working at [SoftVision][sv] in November 2015 after a pre-employment training / bootcamp on web technologies.
 <br />
 <br />
 We worked in an agile way as an extension to the client's team for CRM solution.<br />